OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 To load the double pendulum composite model, select **File > Open Composite Model(s)** from the menu and select pendulum.xml.

-OMEdit starts loading the composite model and will be shown in the **Libraries Browser**.
-Double-clicking the composite model in the **Library Browser** will display the double pendulum composite model as shown below in :numref:`tlm-double-pendulum-compositemodel-textview`.
+OMEdit loads the composite model and show it in the **Libraries Browser**.
+Double-clicking the composite model in the **Libraries Browser** will display the double pendulum composite model as shown below in :numref:`tlm-double-pendulum-compositemodel`.

-.. figure :: media/tlm-double-pendulum-compositemodel-textview.png
+.. figure :: media/tlm-double-pendulum-compositemodel.png
-  :name: tlm-double-pendulum-compositemodel-textview
+  :name: tlm-double-pendulum-compositemodel

-  Double Pendulum Composite Model Text View.
+  Double Pendulum Composite Model.

 Co-Simulating the Composite Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^